-I. Analytical Models
+1. Analytical Models

-PSE uses the SENDOUT software model from Ventyx for long-term gas supply portfolio planning.
-SENDOUT is a widely used model that helps identify the long-term least cost combination of resources to meet stated loads.
+PSE uses the SENDOUT® software model from Ventyx for long-term gas supply portfolio planning.
+SENDOUT is a widely used model that helps identify the long-term least-cost combination of resources to meet stated loads.
 Avista, Cascade Natural Gas, and Terasen all use the SENDOUT model as well.
-In past IRP analyses, PSE has used the add-in product Vector Gas with Sendout to incorporate uncertainty about future prices and weather driven loads.
-Installation of SENDOUT Version 12.1.1 integrated Vector Gas's Monte Carlo capability into SENDOUT.
+The current version of SENDOUT used by PSE (Version 12.5.5) incorporates a Monte Carlo capability allowing analysis of uncertainty about future prices and weather driven loads.
 The following provides a description of SENDOUT, including the Monte Carlo features.

 SENDOUT is an integrated tool set for gas resource analysis.
-SENDOUT models the gas supply network and the portfolio of supply, storage, and transportation to meet demand requirements.
+SENDOUT models the gas supply network and the portfolio of supply, storage, transportation, and Demand Side Resources (DSR) to meet demand requirements.
 The Monte Carlo capabilities allow simulation of uncertainties regarding weather and commodity prices.
 It then runs the SENDOUT portfolio over many draws to provide a probability distribution of results from which to make decisions.